Greek Warfare

 I will tell them the consequences of their decisions, and what the Athenians actually did

-We will use a board and plastic strips representing sections of the two armies to try out different battle formations, and learn what result each would lead to.
+We will use a board and plastic pictures representing sections of the two armies to try out different battle formations, and learn what result each would lead to.
 (See board below)

 BATTLE RE-ENACTMENT

-We will go out onto the field/playground (or hall if wet) and re-enact various aspects of Marathon.
-Children will be divided into three or four teams and each will have a go at the following exercises (with a contest to see who can drill in the most orderly way):
+We now go out onto the field/playground (or hall if wet) and reenact the attack at Marathon.
+Children are divided into four teams and each tries the following exercises, with a contest to see who can drill in the most orderly way:

--holding spear and shield correctly at rest, marching, advancing to fight, and fighting
+- holding spear and shield correctly, marching, and advancing to fight

-Children will use the helmets and shields they made earlier, plus a couple more I shall provide so we have three groups of 9 or 10 (depending on class size).
+Children will use the helmets and shields they made earlier, so we have four groups in all who will take it in turns.
 I shall provide spears.

 Children will wear their normal clothes underneath.